Teaching modeling in introductory statistics: A comparison of formula and tidyverse syntaxes: Results

-Averages per month are seen in Table \ref{tab:meancompute}.
+Average use per student per month can be seen in Table \ref{tab:approximate-compute}.
 The mean compute time for both sections increases from September to October.
 This makes sense, because only two labs were due in September (an introductory lab with minimal coding, and the first lab on categorical variables), whereas five labs were due in October (weeks 4-8 in Table \ref{topics}).
 Compute time then drops down in November for the formula section, which makes sense because only two labs and an assessment were due in November (weeks 9-12 in Table \ref{topics}).
 November data is missing for the \texttt{tidyverse} section.
 Compute time in December is lower still for the formula section, and also appears lower for the \texttt{tidyverse} section.
-There were three labs due in December (weeks 13-15 in Table \ref{topics}), as well as an assessment and a final writeup.
+There were three labs due in December (weeks 13-15 in Table \ref{topics}), as well as an assessment and a final write-up.

-Although the labs and assessments were of varying difficulty, we can compute a very crude ``time per assignment'' by dividing the average number of compute hours per month by the number of assignments due in that month, as seen in Table \ref{tab:approximate-compute}.
+Although the labs and assessments were of varying difficulty, we can compute a very crude ``time per assignment'' by dividing the average number of compute hours per month by the number of assignments due in that month, as seen in the final column of Table \ref{tab:approximate-compute}.

 \linespread{1} \linespread{2} \linespread{1} \linespread{2} While students in the formula section spent more time computing in September, in the following months it appears students in the \texttt{tidyverse} section spent more time on RStudio Cloud.
 We can concoct several scenarios to explain this difference.
 In one, students in the \texttt{tidyverse} section were more engaged with their work, so spent more time playing with code in R. In another, students in the \texttt{tidyverse} section struggled to complete their work, so spent more time in R trying to get their lab material to work.
 A more neutral third option is just that some of the tasks take more code to accomplish (as discussed in \ref{sec:diflabs}), so students needed more time to do their work.
 Because the usage data was collected incidentally after the fact, we have no information about which story is closer to the truth.
 A follow-up study might conduct semi-structured interviews with students after the completion of the class, to learn more about student experiences and work patterns.